Git-Fal7/hyphen/README.md

 # TODO
 - -Replace Action Menu in panel for a logout launcher.- (xfce4-session-logout)
-- -Add a dead simple screenshot.- (maim-sh)
+- -Add a dead simple screenshot.- (maim-ash)
 - Add a launcher.
 - Use xdotool for panther_launcher.
 - Modify keyboard settings.